Sylius/Sylius/docs/api/carts.rst

 .. note::

-    A currency code will be added automatically based on a channel settings. :doc:`Read more about channels </book/configuration/channels>`
+    A currency code will be added automatically based on the channel settings.
+Read more about channels :doc:`here </book/configuration/channels>`.

 .. warning::

-    If you try to create a resource without name or code, you will receive a 400 Bad Request error.
+    If you try to create a resource without name or code, you will receive a ``400 Bad Request`` error, that will contain validation errors.

 Example
 ^^^^^^^